 Most policies will cover an outboard motor if it gets destroyed by an accidental fire at the marina, but not if it wears out from normal use.

 How Much Would Hull Coverage Pay?

 Policyholders usually hope they’ll never have to file a claim.
-Best case scenario, you’d pay your premiums and feel safer knowing you have a plan in place if something goes wrong.
+In the best-case scenario, you’d pay your premiums and feel safer knowing you have a plan in place if something goes wrong.

 When you file a claim because of property loss or extensive property damage, your insurance company could reimburse you according to your type of coverage:

-- Agreed Value: With this kind of coverage you can claim an amount you determined when buying the coverage.
-So if you wanted be insured for the price of a new boat, you could buy a policy to cover such an amount.
+- Agreed Value: With this kind of coverage, you can claim an amount you determined when buying the coverage.
+So, if you wanted to be insured for the price of a new boat, you could buy a policy to cover such an amount.